Boosted by foreign Shi'ite militia, Assad's forces advance on Aleppo

 Opposition sources said Iraqi Shi‘ite and Hezbollah fighters based near Damascus had moved north to support the offensive on Aleppo.
 Hezbollah and Iran do not comment on the scale of their military involvement in Syria.

-“Regime forces aided by Hezbollah, the Iraqis and the Iranians have launched a pincer movement from the north and the east and are closing in on major neighborhoods,” he said.
+“Regime forces aided by Hezbollah, the Iraqis and the Iranians have launched a pincer movement from the north and the east and are closing in on major neighbourhoods,” he said.

 Islamist units have also fought among themselves over land.